Best Online Master’s Degrees in: Wildlife Biology

 - Scientific Writing.
 Since most positions in the field are in research and academia, it is important for students that develop strong writing skills to effectively communicate their research proposals and findings.

 Common assignments for a master’s degree program in wildlife biology include readings, written reports, lab work, field research, and exams.
 Seminars, in-class presentations, and proposals may also be required.
 Depending on the specific school’s curriculum, an internship component and/or a final field research program may be necessary for graduation.

 Graduates with a master’s degree in wildlife biology will have the analytical and advanced research skills necessary to pursue entry-level positions in academia or conservation research efforts.
 However, to advance in the field, a doctoral degree is often required.
 In fact, the best positions with colleges and universities and government research projects are reserved for those with a Ph.D.
 Still, there are opportunities to work as research assistants both in the field and in an academic setting for graduates with a master’s degree.

 According to the U.S. Bureau of Labor Statistics (BLS), state governments employ the highest number of zoologists and wildlife biologists, followed by the federal government.
 The expected job growth rate from 2010 to 2020 is 16% for this field, slightly faster than the average of 14% growth expected for all occupations.
-In May 2010, the median annual salary for zoologists and wildlife biologists was $57,430.
+The median annual salary for zoologists and wildlife biologists was $57,430.
 Those who worked for the federal government earned the highest salaries at a median of $71,110.
 Please note, though, that the actual starting salaries and job opportunities can vary based on location, level of education, work experience, the specific employer, and the economic climate.